A professional conference organiser doesn’t come cheap. Here’s why they’re worth the fee.

 Hiring a professional conference organiser

-Researchers are great at doing research, not at planning events.
-If you’re expecting more than 50 delegates, give yourself a break and hire a PCO to do the heavy lifting.
+Good professional conference planners take pride in delivering the type of creative and unique experiences that exceed delegate expectations.
+So if you’re expecting more than 50 delegates, give yourself a break and hire a PCO to do the heavy lifting.
 And if your conference has a tight budget and you don’t have the luxury of hiring the full services of a professional conference organiser, consider hiring someone (usually a university conference office or PCO) to manage logistics in the run-up to and during your conference.

 Here’s a handy conference planning ebook, the outlines the workload involved in a typical research conference in a 12-month step-by-step task checklist.